MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-request-quotes.md

 2. Create a new document, in the same way as you make a purchase order.
 For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).

 ## <a name="to-convert-a-purchase-quote-to-a-purchase-order"></a>To convert a purchase quote to a purchase order
-When you have accepted the vendors quote, you can convert it to a purchase invoice or ordfer to process the purchase.
+When you have accepted the vendor's quote, you can convert it to a purchase invoice or order to process the purchase.

 1. Open a purchase quote that is ready to convert, and then choose the **Make Order** action.

 The purchase quote is removed from the database.
-A purchase invoice or a sales order is created based on the information in the purchase quote in which you can process the purchase.
+A purchase invoice or a purchase order is created based on the information in the purchase quote in which you can process the purchase.
 In the **Quote No.** field on the purchase invoice or purchase order, you can see the number of the purchase quote that it was made from.

 ## <a name="see-also"></a>See Also
 [Purchasing](purchasing-manage-purchasing.md)